Pia Hontiveros

 Ana Patricia "Pia" Navarro Hontiveros-Pagkalinawan (/tl/) is a Filipina broadcast journalist.
 She is known for hosting politics-oriented shows on ABS-CBN, ANC, and CNN Philippines.
 Hontiveros was the chief correspondent of CNN Philippines until its closure in 2024.

 Early life

-Ana Patricia Navarro Hontiveros was born to a Panay Visayan lawyer and a Caviteño-Mindoreño Tagalog executive secretary.
+Pia Hontiveros was born as Ana Patricia Navarro Hontiveros to a Panay Visayan lawyer and a Caviteño-Mindoreño Tagalog executive secretary.
 Raised in Merville, Parañaque, she grew up in a household that encouraged outspoken yet respectful dialogue.

 Hontiveros belongs to prominent Filipino families.
 Her paternal lineage includes Jose Hontiveros, a former senator and associate justice of the Supreme Court of the Philippines, while her aunts and uncles include National Artists Daisy Hontiveros Avellana and Lamberto V. Avellana, Jesuit priest and liturgical music pioneer Eduardo Hontiveros, and Philippine Animal Welfare Society (PAWS) founder Nita Hontiveros-Lichauco.
 Her siblings include Senator Risa Hontiveros and sustainability executive Ginggay Hontiveros-Malvar, while her extended family includes notable figures such as singer Leah Navarro, Cebu City Vice Mayor Dondon Hontiveros, and musician Barbie Almalbis.

 Hontiveros graduated in 1989 with a Bachelor of Arts degree in interdisciplinary studies from the Ateneo de Manila University.